Breastfeeding: Location

-All 50 states, the District of Columbia, Puerto Rico and the Virgin Islands have laws that allow a mother to breastfeed her baby in any public or private location.
-In the United States, the Friendly Airports for Mothers (FAM) Act was signed into law in 2019 and the requirements went into effects in 2021.
-This law requires all large and medium hub airports must provide a private, non-bathroom lactation space in each terminal building.
+In the United States, all fifty states, along with the District of Columbia, Puerto Rico and the U.S. Virgin Islands, have laws that allow a mother to breastfeed a baby in any public or private location.
+In that country, the Friendly Airports for Mothers (FAM) Act was signed into law in 2019, and the requirements went into effects in 2021.
+This law requires that all large and medium hub airports in the U.S. provide a private, non-bathroom lactation space in each terminal building.

-Some commercial establishments provide breastfeeding rooms, although laws generally specify that mothers may breastfeed anywhere, without requiring a special area.
+Some commercial establishments in the U.S. provide breastfeeding rooms, although laws generally specify that mothers may breastfeed anywhere without requiring a special area.
 Despite these laws, many women in the United States continue to be publicly shamed or asked to refrain from breastfeeding in public.
-In the United Kingdom, the Equality Act 2010 makes the prevention of a woman breastfeeding in any public place discrimination under the law.
-In Scotland, it is a criminal offense to try to prevent a woman feeding a child under 24 months in public.
+In the United Kingdom, the Equality Act 2010 makes the prevention of breastfeeding in any public place discrimination under the law.
+In Scotland, it is a criminal offense for one to attempt to prevent another from feeding a child under 24 months in public.

-While laws in the U.S. that passed in 2010 which required that nursing mothers who had returned to work be given a non-bathroom space to express milk and a reasonable break time to do so, as of 2016 the majority of women still did not have access to both accommodations.
+While laws in the U.S. were passed in 2010 which required that nursing mothers who had returned to work be given a non-bathroom space to express milk and a reasonable break time to do so, as of 2016 the majority of American women still did not have access to both accommodations.

 In 2014, newly elected Pope Francis drew worldwide commentary when he encouraged mothers to breastfeed babies in church.
 During a papal baptism, he said that mothers "should not stand on ceremony" if their children were hungry.
 "If they are hungry, mothers, feed them, without thinking twice," he said, smiling.
 "Because they are the most important people here."